-Ontario’s inflation rate was 7.0% in March, the highest since August 1991.
+Ontario’s inflation eased to 3.4% in May, a substantial decline compared to when it peaked at 8.1% last summer.
 The Bank of Canada has been increasing interest rates to help manage it, with still more rate increases expected in the coming months.

 Inflation is not a one-time increase in the cost of a product or service.
 For example, an increase in the price of gasoline in the summer is not inflation.
 Gasoline prices rise because of oil supply or higher demand.
 Although it may feel like inflation, it is an example of a price shock and not an ongoing process of increasing prices.